VenticX/unraidWlan/README.md

 # unraidWlan
-Unraid Plugin to enable wlan functionality
+This Unraid plug-in is used to enable wifi functionallity for asus pcie wifi card